 Sugar

 Sugar balances the mild flavor of pears.
 It also contributes to browning and moisture retention.
-You can use white sugar or a mix with brown sugar for deeper flavor in your pear bread recipe.
+You can use white sugar or a mix with brown sugar for a deeper flavor in your pear bread recipe.

 Butter